 Scheduling an Appointment.

-Carla currently sees a limited number of patients at Western Psychiatric Institute and Clinic, Pittsburgh, PA.
+Dr. Chugani currently sees a limited number of patients at Western Psychiatric Hospital, Pittsburgh, PA.
+She is not currently accepting new patients.
 She is also available for training and consultation.
 If you are in need of information regarding therapy services, please check the "resources" page of this website or contact Carla directly for assistance in locating a DBT provider.

 Ask a Question

-Carla became the team leader and program developer for Florida Gulf Coast University's (FGCU) Counseling and Psychological Services in 2009.
+Dr. Chugani became the team leader and program developer for Florida Gulf Coast University's (FGCU) Counseling and Psychological Services in 2009.
 With the help of her DBT team mates, she developed an 11-week DBT skills training group tailored specifically to the needs of the counseling center and the students it serves.
 As the program grew, it became clear that an evaluation of the effectiveness of the program was in order.
 Carla was the principal investigator on a study demonstrating the effectiveness of DBT skills training as an adjunct to individual therapy for college students with cluster B personality disorders.
 Carla served as the team leader for the FGCU-DBT program until 2013, when she relocated to Tampa, Florida to begin her doctoral studies.
 Since then, she has continued to pursue her passion for DBT and its applications in higher education settings through her research.
+Her work has focused on adaptations of DBT specifically for college counseling centers as well as undergraduate course work designed to teach college students DBT skills through universal education.

 dbt-ccc: the listserv.